Whether you’re a home cook or a professional chef, you know that one of the most important elements in a successful kitchen is a sharp knife.

 - Removes a lot of material which means shorter lifespan for your knife

 Absolutely!
 You need to wash your knife after every sharpening to remove the grime or feed particles that might have been on the sharpening tool.
 If the small particles are left on, you may end up scratching your expensive knife.

 A dish brush is a great way to safely clean a sharpened knife that doesn’t require you to use your hands.

 Your stone or sharpening tool will also have grime and debris left over after sharpening, so make sure to clean it, too.

 Do Knife Sharpeners Ruin Knives?

-Like previously stated, sharpening knives, especially with stones, takes a high level of skill, patience and steadiness.
+Like previously stated, sharpening knives, especially with stones, requires a high level of skill, patience, and steadiness from people.
 Without these, you are highly susceptible to carving unnecessary material off your knife, ruining them.

 Even if you do sharpen your blades with proper form or use an electric or handheld knife sharpener, remember that you are literally shaving material off the blade to create a new edge, so you are essentially shortening the lifespan of your knife.

 Cheap knives can be sharpened just like expensive ones.
 However, it will probably lose its edge much faster than a quality knife, which means you may need to sharpen it much more often – even weekly, depending on its usage.